james-m-gilbert/calsimpy/README.md

 package is currently built around the `yapydss` package [https://github.com/james-m-gilbert/yapydss]()), but components to read parts of the CalSim3 modeling chain (e.g. CalSimHydro input files and CalSim3/C2VSim groundwater model files) and some plotting functions have been developed as well.

-Much of what is in this package has been pieced together as specific needs arose in my day-to-day work over the laset ~6-7 years.
+Much of what is in this package has been pieced together as specific needs arose in my day-to-day work over the last ~6-7 years.
 There are many other things I'd like to add, and probably a lot of the code that could use some cleanup and reorganization - not to mention that all of this needs some documentation!
 For that reason, this package should be considered very much in active development.